-If you’re asking, "what is the salary of a project manager?"
-You'll probably receive the best answer from someone who is a current project manager.
-But even then, the answers will vary greatly.
-Project managers work in a wide variety of industries, and salaries pretty much depend on the following factors: location, industry, role, certification, years of experience, and average size of projects managed/project team managed/budget managed.
+If you’re wondering what kind of salary a project manager earns, your best bet is to ask someone currently working as a project manager.
+But even then, the responses will vary greatly.
+Project managers work in many different industries, and salaries depend on the following factors: location, industry, role, certification, years of experience, and the average size of projects, teams, and budgets managed.

-There are several sources for finding out about project manager salaries.
-The first is the U.S. government's Bureau of Labor and Statistics.
-Other sources would include official associations such as Project Management Institute (PMI) as well as employment websites where users self-report their salaries.
+You can research project manager salaries through the U.S. government's Bureau of Labor and Statistics and official associations such as the Project Management Institute (PMI), as well as employment websites where users self-report their salaries.

-The U.S. Bureau of Labor and Statistics (BLS) does not classify project managers as a separate occupation but considers them construction managers when in the construction industry, or computer and information systems managers when in IT, even architectural and engineering managers when in engineering.
-(Project managers working in other areas are categorized as unclassified managers.)
+The U.S. Bureau of Labor and Statistics (BLS) does not classify project managers as a separate occupation but considers them construction managers when in the construction industry, computer and information systems managers in IT, or architectural and engineering managers in engineering.
+Project managers working in other areas are categorized as unclassified managers.
 We can get a general idea about salary information from these three industries.

 PMI's Project Manager Salary Survey

-In September 2015, Project Management Institute (PMI) released Earning Power: Project Management Salary Survey, Ninth Edition, based on survey data gathered from 26,000 project management professionals in 34 countries.
+In January 2020, Project Management Institute (PMI) released Earning Power: Project Management Salary Survey, Eleventh Edition, based on survey data gathered from 32,000 project management professionals in 42 countries.

-As of December 27, 2016, employment website Glassdoor shows that the national average for project manager salaries is $91,440 (USD), averaging from 34,971 salaries in its database.
+As of January 2021, employment website Glassdoor shows that the national average for project manager salaries is $66,137, averaging from 133,345 salaries in its database.

-As of December 23, 2016, salary information website PayScale shows average salaries for those with the Project Management Professional (PMP) certification as:
+As of January 2021, salary information website PayScale shows the average salaries for those with the Project Management Professional (PMP) certification as: